serokell/ariadne/docs/usage-tui.md

 mouse.
 On macOS this will work out of the box, on Linux you have to have either `xsel` or `xclip` installed.
 To make a new address, press the `[ Generate ]` button.

-On the bottom half of the screen you see the REPL widget which consists of command history and an input line.
-The REPL lets you do all sorts of things with your wallet using `Knit` command language.
+On the bottom half of the screen, you can see the REPL widget, which consists of command history and an input line.
+The REPL lets you to do all sorts of things with your wallet using the `Knit` command language.
-In fact, all operations you do with widgets are mapped to some `Knit` commands.
+In fact, all operations you do using the widgets are mapped to `Knit` commands.

 ## `Knit` command language

 `Knit` is a simple dynamically-typed command language created by Serokell.
-It lets you control Ariadne by calling and composing functions.
-On the `Help` tab you can see a complete list of all available functions, along with their signatures and short descriptions.
+It lets you to control Ariadne by calling and composing functions.
+On the `Help` tab, you can see a complete list of all available functions, along with their signatures and short descriptions.
 Let's explore `Knit` syntax and these functions in more detail.